allanjohn143/LIP-Framework/README.md

 ## Dual Licensing Model

-The LIP Framework (Latent Intelligence Principle) is available under two licensing options to balance accessibility with sustainability.
+The LIP Framework (Latent Intelligence Philosophy) is available under two licensing options to balance accessibility with sustainability.

 ---